-Can You Get Disability For Ankylosing Spondylitis?
+Can You Get Disability Benefits for Ankylosing Spondylitis?

-These individuals want to work, but the limitations caused by their disability makes it impossible for them to complete job tasks.
+These individuals want to work, but the limitations caused by their disability makes it impossible for them to complete basic job tasks.
 Fortunately, social security disability insurance (SSDI) benefits are available to those who qualify.

 Ankylosing spondylitis is an arthritic condition that causes inflammation along the spine.
 If left untreated, the condition can cause the vertebrae to fuse together.
 When the vertebrae fuse, a person’s posture becomes hunched forward.
 Depending on the severity of complications, crowding in the ribs can make it difficult for the patient to breathe.

 Inflammation is not always limited to the spine.
 Some people who have ankylosing spondylitis also experience inflammation around the eyes.
 The condition most commonly affects men, and symptoms are first noticed in early adulthood.

 Stiffness in the back and hips is often the first sign of the inflammatory disease, and the pain and stiffness that occurs is more prevalent during periods of inactivity.
 People who have this condition may find that their symptoms are worse when getting out of bed in the morning.
 If inflammation occurs around the eye, symptoms can include blurred vision and red eye.
 Sensitivity to light may also develop.